NofraEditors/nofraeditor/README.md

 - Multiplatform 💻

 ## Contributions:
-- nofraeditor is an open-source project, feel free to contribute to this projects.
+- cobraeditor is an open-source project, feel free to contribute to this projects.
 - contributions are always welcomed

 ## Author
 - KrisnaPranav

 ## License:
-- nofraeditor is licensed under [MIT-License](https://github.com/NofraEditors/nofraeditor/blob/main/LICENSE)
+- cobraeditor is licensed under [MIT-License](https://github.com/NofraEditors/cobraeditor/blob/main/LICENSE)